jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

 ## Concepts

-* Vert.x is not a restrictive framework, and don't force the correct way to write an application.
+* Vert.x is not a restrictive framework, and doesn't force the correct way to write an application.
 * It uses an event loop thread to process requests with non blocking IO, and dispatch to event handlers.
 * Verticles are pieces of code that Vert.x engine executes
 * An application would typically be composed of multiple verticles running in the same Vert.x instance and communicate with each other using events via the event bus
 * In Quarkus every IO interaction passes through the non-blocking and reactive Vert.x engine
 * Verticles remain dormant until they receive a message or event.
 * Message handling is ideally asynchronous, messages are queued to the event bus, and control is returned to the sender
-* Vert.x offers an  event bus  allowing the different components of an application to interact using  messages.
+* Vert.x includes an  event bus  allowing the different components of an application to interact using  messages.
 Messages are sent to  addresses and have a set of  headers  and a  body.
 * By starting a Vert.x application in cluster  mode, nodes are connected to enable shared data structure, hard-stop failure detection, and load-balancing group communication.
 Vert.x uses [Hazelcast](https://vertx.io/docs/vertx-hazelcast/java/) by default to support the cluster management.

 ## Get started

-Use the [app generator](https://start.vertx.io/) to get starting code and pom.xml or Quarkus app generator as it has a Vert.x engine embedded inside it.
+Use the [app generator](https://start.vertx.io/) to get starting code and pom.xml or use Quarkus app generator as it has a Vert.x engine embedded inside it.

 See all the [vert.x samples here](https://github.com/vert-x3/vertx-examples/tree/4.x).